sanjay-azad/en/docs/ai.md

 Here, we try to put into machines some sort of reasoning, decision-making, and cognition.

-To understand AI, it is important to talk a bit about the terms above: life and science.
+To understand AI, it is important to know the terms above: life and science.

 **Life:** We all know that living beings on Earth are endowed with some intelligence to undergo their life processes and activities.
 They take actions based on their bodily needs, and their body manufactures hormones and processes electrical impulses.
 Thus, they ensure the survival of their species through evolution.
 The intelligence that drives this whole process is called life.
 We feel and we believe, and that shapes how we behave towards external triggers.
 Some beliefs are inherent, and some we formulate as we live.
 Our intelligence is responsible for our constant learning.
 We share those learnings through certain levels of communication and cooperation, which is itself a measure of intelligence.

-**Science:** Anything that is systematic, structured, and objective comes under the category of science.
-All sorts of knowledge, true or untrue, if it has been derived by following a systematic procedure and if it is objective in nature, i.e., can be imparted through teaching with zero variability, then this knowledge is scientific.
-There is a lot of doubt around the utility and contribution of science, mostly because its definition is not clear to the public and partly because it has been used by human greed to exploit resources.
+**Science:** Knowledge - that is systematic, structured, and objective comes under the category of science.
+All sorts of knowledge, true or untrue - if it has been derived by following a systematic procedure and if it is objective in nature, i.e., can be imparted through teaching with zero variability, then this knowledge is scientific.
+It involves experimentation, covering - data gathering, processing, and inferencing.
+There is a lot of doubt around the utility and contribution of science, mostly because its definition is not clear to the public and partly because it has been used by humans to exploit resources.

 {: .note }